php-activerecord/activerecord/UPGRADE.md

 Book::where($where)->update_all($attributes);
 ```

-If you do need access to the table for some reason, you can still get to it:
+If you do need access to the table instance for some reason, you can still get to it:
 ```php
   $table = Table::load(Book::class);
 ```